4kpros/4kpros/README.md

 ## Hi 👋

-- 🔭 I'm Abouar Prosper, Serious backend developer working on some projects.
+- 🔭 I'm Abouar Prosper, Serious developer working on some projects.
 Aspiring to become an Expert in .NET and Android application.

 ### :hammer_and_wrench: Languages and Tools :